Skip to content

 We made it past the very steep section in daylight and crossed the first two wadis (dried out river bed carved into canyons).

 The sun set and we still had a wadi to cross before reaching the village.
 At 17:45 it was completely dark and no longer possible to follow the trail markings.
-We changed to navigation by compass and turned on our headlamps.
-We could see the lights from the village in the distance.

-There was no taxis in the small village, so we continued to the only hotel nearby, to ask them to arrange a taxi.
+There were no taxis in the small village, so we continued to the only hotel nearby, to ask them to arrange a taxi.
 Again we were lucky, as three hotel workers just finished their workday and were driving down to Al Hamra, so we got a lift down with them.
 They told us that no taxis were driving on the mountain after sunset.

 Ali offered to drive us all the way to our car for a small payment, but as we reached Al Hamra he told us that he could not take us further.
 We were dumped by the bus station.